rezamovahed/share/README.md

 [![Percentage of issues still open](https://isitmaintained.com/badge/open/MrDemonWolf/share-mrdemonwolf-me.svg)](https://isitmaintained.com/project/MrDemonWolf/share-mrdemonwolf-me "Percentage of issues still open")

 ## Description
-This a simple ShareX server so I can upload images,files, and text files on my own domain/server.
-This is fully open source and free to use by anyone.
+This a simple uploader site with sharex support for upload of files and or imagegs.
+This is open source and free to use.

 This is made by [Nathan Henniges](https://www.github.com/nathanhenniges)